osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 0000:88:00.0 '82599ES 10-Gigabit SFI/SFP+ Network Connection 10fb' drv=uio_pci_generic unused=ixgbe
 0000:88:00.1 '82599ES 10-Gigabit SFI/SFP+ Network Connection 10fb' drv=uio_pci_generic unused=ixgbe
 ```

-Physical memory is segmented into contiguous regions called pages.
+Under "Network devices using DPDK-compatible driver" you should see the list of ports, which are already bound to the DPDK-compatible driver.

-If Ethernet interfaces have been bound to DPDK, it's time to mount hugepages.
-Hugepages are contiguous regions, which are segments of physical memory.
+Once Ethernet interfaces have been bound to DPDK, it's time to mount hugepages.
+Hugepages are contiguous regions - segments of physical memory.
 In order to allocate hugepages persistently I have added following parameters to GRUB_CMDLINE_LINUX_DEFAULT in _/etc/default/grub_:

 `GRUB_CMDLINE_LINUX_DEFAULT="default_hugepagesz=1G hugepagesz=1G hugepages=16 hugepagesz=2M hugepages=2048"`